- A CRM forecast is a forecast that is entered into CRM systems.

 Quotes from Copper CRM on Sales Forecasting

-One article on sales forecasting where the claim can’t be made the author does not have sales experience is from a company called Copper.
-Copper happens to be a CRM system that integrates with Gmail (we installed Copper as a plugin a few months ago, but never got around to using it much more than creating a few opportunities in it).
+One article on sales forecasting where the claim can’t be made the author does not have sales experience is from Copper.
+Copper happens to be a CRM system that integrates with Gmail (we installed Copper as a plugin a few months ago but never got around to using it much more than creating a few opportunities in it).

 The problem is that because Copper is trying to get people to sign up and use its CRM system, its coverage on sales forecasting is also inaccurate.
 Copper presents its CRM system as a silver bullet for sales forecast accuracy.
-However, we have done a lot more research into the topic (we think) than Copper, and are a research entity, unlike Copper which is a software vendor.
-We contend that CRM systems do not improve sales forecast accuracy as we cover in the article Is Your CRM System Increasing Sales Forecast Error?
-After observing numerous CRM systems being used for sales forecasting, it is difficult to see how CRM systems will help sales forecasting accuracy.
+However, we have done a lot more research into the topic (we think) than Copper and are a research entity, unlike Copper, which is a software vendor.
+We contend that CRM systems do not improve sales forecast accuracy, as we cover in the article Is Your CRM System Increasing Sales Forecast Error?
+After observing numerous CRM systems being used for sales forecasting, it isn’t easy to see how CRM systems will help sales forecasting accuracy.